eFuse-Inc/work-samples/frontend.md

 ## Key Results

+* Does the work sample project's title include the applicant's name?
 * Does the sample utilize React?
 * Do the UI components for the feed exist and match the Figma designs?
 * Can a user create a text post by clicking on “Post”?